New Student Checklist:

 Grant parent/guardian access to your records

 If you choose to do so, you can give your parent or guardian online access to VIEW your financial (billing/payment) and academic information (schedule/grades) through MyPack Portal.
-To grant access, go to Student Self Service > Campus Personal Information > Parent/Guardian Access.
-Tutorials for both students and parents are available: www.ncsu.edu/registrar/guides/students/tutorials.html.
+To grant access go to Student Self Service>Student Center>Parent/Guardian Access.
+A tutorial is available: www.ncsu.edu/registrar/faq/parental.html

 Update your home address and phone number

 It is very important that your address and phone information are kept current with the university.
-It's easy to do using MyPack Portal.
-Enrolled students can update their personal information (address, phone, emergency contacts, etc.) through the portal using their Unity ID and password.
-Go to www.ncsu.edu and click on MyPack Portal at the top of the screen.
-Log in and go to Student Self Service > Campus Personal Information > Address or Phone Numbers.
+It’s easy to do using MyPack Portal.
+Enrolled students can update their personal information (address, phone, emergency contacts, etc.) through the Portal using their Unity ID and password.
+Go to http://mypack.ncsu.edu and log in.
+Go to Student Self Service>Student Center>Personal Information.
 Please be sure to sign up to receive emergency text messages, which may be sent during campus safety emergencies.